 Step 5: Grab a Fergburger for lunch

 You haven’t really experienced Queenstown until you’ve had an infamous Fergburger.
 While the queues can get long at times, it’s all part of the experience!
-This burger joint is not only the most popular restaurant in Queenstown, but it may also just be the most popular in the country!
+This burger joint is not only the most popular restaurant in Queenstown, it may just be the most popular in the country!

-Step 6: Quick flight over Milford Sound
+Step 6: Fly over Milford Sound

 While no visit to Queenstown is complete without a stop at Fergburger, the same could be said about Milford Sound for a trip to New Zealand.
 This stunning fjord has been described as the “eighth wonder of the world,” and when you only have 24 hours in Queenstown, the best way to experience this wonder is with a scenic flyover flight.
 Enjoy spectacular birds-eye views of the Southern Alps, lakes and, of course, Milford Sound.
 Bookings are essential and these flights are weather dependent.